PlayFab/UnityEditorExtensions/README.md

 # PlayFab Unity Editor Extensions

+MOVED!
+This location is deprecated, and out of date.

+This repo has been merged into https://github.com/PlayFab/UnitySDK

+The documentation is still relevant, but the source code and packages are out of date.

 Welcome to the home of PlayFab's official Unity plugin, the best interface for viewing and configuring our Unity SDK.
 Our plugin (currently in beta) houses a new custom inspector serving as the remodeled "front door" for our Unity Developers.

 We will be adding to this platform as PlayFab's features grow.